alexreinert/piVCCU/README.md

     :warning: WARNING: Some models of the Orange Pi have a rotated GPIO socket.
 Please ensure the correct position of Pin 1!
   * NanoPC T4 running Armbian with Dev kernel (Experimental)

-   : warning: WARNING: Do not connect RPI-RF-MOD to a power source.
+    :warning: WARNING: Do not connect RPI-RF-MOD to a power source.
 Do connect the NanoPC to a power source only.
   * Rock64 running Armbian with Dev kernel (Experimental) (LEDs of RPI-RF-MOD not supported due to incompatible GPIO pin header)
 * Properly installed HM-MOD-RPI-PCB or RPI-RF-MOD